rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

 ## Creating a Ruby Data Model

-There are two ways to generate a Ruby model: one is using RhoStudio and the other is with the command-line generator.
-Under the hood, RhoStudio invokes the command-line tool, so both approaches are equivalent.
-Together with the model class itself, the generator will output a default set of views that you can customize as needed.
+Ruby models can be generated using RhoStudio or from the command line.
+The approaches are functionally equivalent; the generator outputs the model class itself along with a set of sample views that can be customized as needed.

-### Adding a Model from RhoStudio
+### From RhoStudio

-To generate a model, right-click on the application project in the Project Explorer and select New -> RhoMobile model.
+&#49;.
+In Project Explorer, **right-click on the application project and select New -> RhoMobile model**.

 <img src="http://rhodocs.s3.amazonaws.com/rhostudio-tutorial/new-rhodes-model-menu-4.0.png"/>

-In the Model Information window, enter the name for your model: in this case, `Product`.
+&#50;. **Enter the model name in the Model Information window**.

-**NOTE: Do not use the following for model names: `Config, Settings, helpers, test, Client, Sync` or any built-in Ruby class name.
-It is also a good programming practice to avoid using generic names, such as `time` or `print`.
-Using descriptive names in your models will help you grow your application more easily in the future**
+**NOTE: <b>Models MAY NOT have the same name as any of Ruby's built-in classes</b>.
+These include: `Config, Settings, helpers, test, Client, Sync`.
+Best practices call for descriptive model names such as `Product` and `Service`, and to avoid generic names such as `time` and `print`.
+Descriptive model names will help in the future when the application grows or changes**.

-The other required piece of information is the list of attributes, which must be entered as a string with no spaces, each attribute separated by a comma: in this `Product` example, `name,brand,price,quantity,sku`.
+&#51;. **Enter the model attributes separated by commas only (no spaces)**.

 <img src="http://rhodocs.s3.amazonaws.com/rhostudio-tutorial/model-information-4.0.png"/>

-After pressing the Finish button, you'll see the results of the RhoMobile model generator in the output console.
+&#52;. **Click Finish**.
+Model generator results will appear in the output console window similar to the image below.

 <img src="http://rhodocs.s3.amazonaws.com/rhostudio-tutorial/rhodes-model-generator-output-4.0.png"/>

-### Adding a Model from the command line
+### From the command line

+The 'Rhodes' tool can be invoked manually to allow use of the command line or an IDE other than RhoStudio.
+The two steps below are functionally identical to the four above.

-If you prefer to use the command line or another development environment instead of RhoStudio, the `rhodes` tool can be invoked manually.
-To create the `Product` model with `name, brand, price, quantity` and `sku` as the attributes, switch to the root directory of your application (the one that contains `app` as a child) and run:
+&#49;. **Open a command prompt** and switch to the root directory of your application (the directory that contains `app` as a child).

+&#50;. **Execute the commmand** below:

     :::term
     $ rhodes model Product name,brand,price,quantity,sku

-### What a generated model consists of
+### What's inside a generated model

-Output from the model generator will contain the following files:
+Output from the model generated in the 'Product' example will contain the following files, which can be updated to suit the application:

-* app/Product/index.erb - the html view template to display the list of objects
+* **app/Product/index.erb** - the html view template to display the list of objects
-* app/Product/edit.erb - the html view template to edit an object
+* **app/Product/edit.erb** - the html view template to edit an object
-* app/Product/new.erb - the html view template to supply values to create a new object
+* **app/Product/new.erb** - the html view template to supply values to create a new object
-* app/Product/show.erb - the html view template to displays the selected object
+* **app/Product/show.erb** - the html view template to displays the selected object
-* app/Product/product_controller.rb - contains the the business logic for the model, the basic CRUD actions: index, new, create, edit, update and delete.
+* **app/Product/product_controller.rb** - contains the the business logic for the model, the basic CRUD actions of create, read, update and delete plus indexing.
-* app/Product/product.rb - contains the Product model definition
+* **app/Product/product.rb** - contains the Product model definition
-* app/test/product_spec.rb - placeholder for Product test specs
+* **app/test/product_spec.rb** - placeholder for Product test specs

-You are free to update all these files to suit your application

-**NOTE: Why does the `product.rb` file not mention the attributes at all?
-Rhodes provides two model storage schemes, called PropertyBag and FixedSchema.
-FixedSchema stores data for each model in its own database table, with one column per attribute, and requires the model to explicitly list the attributes it supports.
-PropertyBag stores everything in a single table and is more flexible: it determines the list of attributes dynamically at run time, the model does not need to declare them.
-The generator outputs PropertyBag models by default; that is why there is no mention of the attributes in the generated model file, PropertyBag does not require them.
-For a discussion of the benefits and drawbacks of each approach, see [Using the local database](local_database).**
+**IMPORTANT: Depending on the data model being used, model attributes might not be visible in the `product.rb` file**.
+Rhodes offers a choice of FixedSchema and PropertyBag model storage schemes.
+FixedSchema stores data for each model in a database table, with columns for each attribute to be defined in advance.
+PropertyBag, the default scheme, stores data in a table that's built dynamically as needed, so there are no attributes present in the generated model.
+For more information about these schema types and the benefits and drawbacks of each, please refer to the [Data Handling](local_database) guide.

 ## Using Models
 <a name="property_bag"></a>
 ### Property Bag
-With a property bag model, all data is stored in a single table using the object-attribute-value pattern also referred to as the [Entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
+In the property bag model, data is stored as key-value pairs in a single table using the object-attribute-value or [entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
+This model is sometimes referred to as 'open schema' because the fields (or keys) do not have to be defined in advance; the API stores and syncs all key-value pairs that are entered.

-#### Property Bag Advantages
+#### Advantages
-* Simple to use, it doesn't require specifying attributes.
-* Data migrations are not necessary.
+* Simple, doesn’t require advance attribute design
-* Attributes can be added or removed without modifying the database schema.
+* Attributes can be added or removed without modifying the database schema
+* Requires no data migration following a schema change

-#### Property Bag Disadvantages
+#### Disadvantages
-* For some applications, the database size may be significantly larger than fixed schema.
-This is because each attribute is indexed for fast lookup.
+* Since all attributes are indexed, the database can be much larger than with fixed schema
-* Sync process may be slightly slower because inserts are performed at attribute level.
+* Sync process can be slower because database insertions are performed at the attribute level

-In a property bag model, Rhom groups objects by their source id and object id.
+In a property bag model, Rhom groups objects by their source ID and object ID.
 The following example illustrates this idea:

 <pre>
 Source ID: 1, Model Name: Account